 It has been stated that students who reside in University housing earn better grades and have a higher rate of graduation.
 This is due in part to their ability to take advantage of student organized study groups and faculty scheduled office hours.
-Students have a choice, based on availability, of several types of residence halls, including the Howard Plaza Towers West, if their classification is a junior or senior.
-All students must submit a housing application.
-Transfer students, international students, and students 21 years or older, may apply for commercial housing in the Howard Plaza Towers East, which also houses our honors students.
-Undergraduate residents of the Bethune Annex, College Halls North and South, Drew Hall, Cook Hall, and the Tubman Quadrangle, are required to purchase a meal plan.
+Students have a choice, based on availability, of several types of residence halls.
+All students must submit a housing application and complete applicable fees or deposits based on their standing.
+The application must be completed by the applicable deadlines in order to be considered.
+Housing is not guaranteed for all students.
+Please review the housing policy for further details.
+The residence halls of College Hall South, College Hall North, Harriet Tubman Quadrangle, Drew Hall, Cook Hall, Bethune Annex, and Axis are required to purchase a meal plan.